solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In the earlier chapters of the book of life there are mysterious signs and characters to the meaning of which there appears to be no satisfactory clue at least if we may judge from the fact that a dozen experts may have come to as many different conclusions concerning them.

-I am certain that at last the true explanation of the receptaculites has now been found, and it is one which seems to me more interesting than any of the hypotheses hitherto put forward.
+I am certain that at last the true explanation of the _Receptaculites_ has now been found, and it is one which seems to me more interesting than any of the hypotheses hitherto put forward.
 Apparently the real truth has never even been suspected, because, in the absence of clear evidence, it would have seemed too improbable to have been thought of.

-Receptaculites and kindred objects are typically spheroidal or pear-shaped bodies from one to several inches in diameter or length, with a facetted or geometrically-patterned surface.
+_Receptaculites_ and kindred objects are typically spheroidal or pear-shaped bodies from one to several inches in diameter or length, with a facetted or geometrically-patterned surface.
 They have the appearance of being hollow bodies filled in with the matrix of the surrounding rock.
 Prof. Rauff regards cup-, dish- or plate-shaped forms as imperfect examples of completely spheroidal ones.
 A fracture or section shows the wall of the sphere to be built up of curiously shaped "elements" or blocks fitted against each other with their long axis radial.

 Each "element" typically has six parts, _viz._ (1) an outer diamond-shaped facet, beneath which lie (2-5) four tangential arms, and (6) a fifth long radial arm or column projecting inwards and expanding into a foot, which along with other "feet" helps to form the inner surface of the wall of the hollow sphere.
 Between the radials or columns there are "spaces."
 One ot the four tangential arms is fused to the facet.
 The radial arm is hollow.
-There is an under and an upper pole marked by areas of peculiar facets.
-Receptaculites are found in ancient rocks from Lower Silurian to Carboniferous.
+There is an under and an upper pole marked by areas of peculiar facets. _Receptaculites_ are found in ancient rocks from Lower Silurian to Carboniferous.
 Rauff showed that their original composition was calcareous, though some may have become silicified subsequently.

-Receptaculites have been regarded as fossilized fir-cones; corals; Crinoids; Foraminifera; calcareous algae (Siphoneae verticillatae) related to the Dactyloporidae, or to such Dasycladaceae as _Bornetella_; primitive types of Sponges; gemmules of Freshwater Sponges; peculiar Hexactinellid Sponges; Tunicata.
+_Receptaculites_ have been regarded as fossilized fir-cones; corals; Crinoids; Foraminifera; calcareous algae (Siphoneae verticillatae) related to the Dactyloporidae, or to such Dasycladaceae as _Bornetella_; primitive types of Sponges; gemmules of Freshwater Sponges; peculiar Hexactinellid Sponges; Tunicata.

 Prof. RaufT himself concludes as follows (_l.c._ p.
 717): "For the moment we must be content with an 'Ignoramus,' and can only say that the _Receptaculitidae form a peculiar family which after their death failed to leave behind any similarly organized representatives either in the ancient or modern world."

 The results of my own research can be summed up in a few words.

-I find receptaculites to be lithomorphs — for the moment they may be called pseudomorphs.
+I find _Receptaculites_ to be lithomorphs — for the moment they may be called pseudomorphs.
 They are forms of limestone which have become differentiated out of the matrix in which they are embedded, by the action of chemical and physical forces.
 How can this be known?
 By the simple fact that the limestone of which these bodies are composed is _nummulitic_ limestone, which may occasionally be silicified.
 The patterns, the spaces and the interior of the globular bodies are all composed solely of nummulitic material which can be made out when very carefully examined in thin slices (Fig. 40, and photo Plate 2.
 E 22), or even in the mass with a hand-lens.

-How can the peculiar shape and structure of receptaculites be accounted for?
+How can the peculiar shape and structure of _Receptaculites_ be accounted for?

 Just as a comparison of living organisms with each other helps us to arrive at a knowledge of their mutual relationships and of the manner in which they have evolved, so with lithomorphs.